Molo-M/Olist-Brazilian-E-Commerce-Data-Warehouse-Project/docs/naming_conventions.md

 ## **Table Naming Conventions**

 ### **Bronze Rules**
-- All table names must match their original names, while removing "dataset" as part of their name.
+- All table names must match their original names, while removing "olist" and "dataset" as part of their name.
 - **`entity_datset`**
   - `<entity>`: Exact table name from the Olist datasets.
-  - Example: `olist_customers_dataset` → `olist_customers`, Customer information from the Olist datasets.
+  - Example: `olist_customers_dataset` → `customers`, Customer information from the Olist datasets.

 ### **Silver Rules**
 - All table names must match their original names, while removing "dataset" as part of their name.
 - **`entity_datset`**
   - `<entity>`: Exact table name from the Olist datasets.
-  - Example: `olist_customers_dataset` → `olist_customers`, Customer information from the Olist datasets.
+  - Example: `olist_customers_dataset` → `customers`, Customer information from the Olist datasets.

 ### **Gold Rules**
 - All names must use meaningful, business-aligned names for tables, starting with the category prefix.